 Please send the catalog course description (using the Prerequisite Worksheet) and/or the course syllabus for each course you would like to have evaluated to Valerie Herzog at firstname.lastname@example.org.
 She will respond to inform you which courses will count for which pre-requisite requirements and/or if additional information is required to make that determination.
 Click below for the link to spreadsheet showing the courses that have already been reviewed and accepted.
 More information can be found at:

 Can I begin the program and/or apply for admission before I have completed all of the pre-requisite courses?

 Yes, many students complete 1-4 pre-requisites during their first year in the MSAT program.
 However, no more than 4 can be remaining to be completed by the beginning of the first semester.
-In addition, two classes must be completed PRIOR to taking your first MSAT class: Introduction to Psychology and Human Anatomy.
+In addition, two classes must be completed PRIOR to taking your first MSAT class: Anatomy and Physiology I and II.

 How many students apply to the MSAT Program and how many do you accept each year?

-We typically receive 30-40 applications each year and accept no more than 18 graduate students.
+We typically receive 40-50 applications each year and accept approximately 18-20 graduate students.